Ask the Court to Waive Your Filing Fee

 What do I need before I start?

 You will need financial information for your household to fill out the fee waiver forms.
-You will need to say how much money you make from work or get in benefits, and what your regular living expenses are.
+We will ask how much money you make from work or get in benefits, and what your regular living expenses are.
 Expenses can include food, rent or mortgage payments, utility bills, child care, car payments, insurance, and others.

 It could take 10 to 30 minutes to get through the interview.
 If you don't have enough time to finish, save your answers by creating a free account with LawHelp Interactive.
 You can create an account before you start or after you finish the interview.